BIO 160 - Introduction to Human Pathology

 - Describe basic procedures used in the diagnosis of diseases.

-- Compare cells and tissues in normal and diseased conditions.
+- Compare and contrast cells and tissues under both normal and diseased conditions.

-- Describe basic defense mechanisms of the body and immune disorders.
+- Articulate basic defense mechanisms of the body and immune disorders.

 - General concepts of disease and defining characteristics